0xPolygon/maticjs-fxportal/README.md

 ## isWithdrawExited

-check if withdrawExit has been completed or not
+Check if withdraw process has been completed by supplying burn transaction hash.

 ```
-const balance = await erc20.isExited(<tx hash>);
+const balance = await erc20.isExited(<burn tx hash>);
 ```

 ## withdrawExitFaster

-faster exit withdraw process by providng txHash received in `withdrawStart` process.
+Faster exit withdraw process by providng txHash received in `withdrawStart` process.

-It uses the api to create the proof, that is why its faster.
+> It is faster because it uses api to create the proof.

 ```
 const result = await erc20.withdrawExitFaster(<burn tx hash>);